-Sunday 19th April – Yerevan
+Sunday 3rd April – Yerevan

 Lunch at one of the outdoor restaurants in the hills of Yerevan.

-Pub-crawl and overnight in Yerevan.
+Overnight in Yerevan.

 Overnight in Tbilisi.

-Wednesday 22nd April – Gori
+Wednesday 6th April – Gori-Tbilisi

 Visit THE Stalin Museum and Stalin Statue.
 The museum tour includes his former train and the house he was born in.

-Free evening or a visit to one of the first Irish pubs in the Soviet Union called The Hangar and / or visit to a local hangout called Dive Bar
+Transfer back to Tbilisi where we’ll grab dinner and then visit one of the first Irish pubs in the Soviet Union called The Hangar and then on to a local hangout called Dive Bar

-Thursday 23rd April– Tbilisi/Train
+Thursday 7th April– Stepansminda-Tbilisi

 Up early to drive towards Stepansminda, near the Russian border